zng-ui/zng/TODO/_current.md

 # Layer

 * Expand WidgetInfo to provide a RenderTransform.
+* Use the `WidgetInnerBoundsNode` to control all inner transforms.
+    - Use it to enforce no render outside?

 * Focus does not recover to new root scope.
     - Disable window.